Modern Slavery Statement

 We operate strictly in accordance with UK employment legislation.

 A supplier questionnaire is in operation within the three trading divisions to establish risk within our supply chain.

 On a continuing basis we will raise enquiries with all new suppliers, and those renewing their contracts, to satisfy ourselves that they have adequate provisions in place to prevent modern slavery and human trafficking.

-As part of our investigations we have carried out a recent audit on the agency that supplies 100% of our warehouse staff.
-Part of the audit involved investigating what the agency are doing to combat modern slavery and human trafficking.
-From the responses we received we are satisfied that the agency has reduced the risk to a satisfactory level.
-Also, It is our intention to increase the frequency of these audits to once a year in order to more closely monitor this.
+As part of our process we carry out regular audits of the agencies that supply temporary workers.
+Part of these audits involve investigating what the agency are doing to combat modern slavery and human trafficking.
+From the responses we received we are satisfied that the agencies have reduced the risk to a satisfactory level.
+Also, It is our intention to continue with these audits on a regular basis in order to more closely monitor this.

-To ensure a high level of understanding across the Group senior executives and other appropriate staff attended a training session with external legal advisors who provided an overview of the Modern Slavery Act and advice on the next steps.
+To ensure a high level of understanding across the Group senior executives and other appropriate employees attended a training session with external legal advisors who provided an overview of the Modern Slavery Act and advice on the next steps.
 Other members of staff also attended training where necessary, including trade body events and a visit from ACAS.
 The training will be repeated on a regular basis.

-Across the group we have identified the key risks to our business and sought to diminish these using pragmatic and reasonable solutions.
-This year we have focused on what we felt were our biggest areas of risk and we are confident that our current stance is sufficient to reduce the risk to the group.
+Across the Group, we have identified the key risks to our business and sought to diminish these using pragmatic and reasonable solutions.
 However, we understand that combatting modern slavery and human trafficking will be an ongoing process and we endeavour to reduce the risk of this being present in our supply chain year on year.

-This statement was approved by the Board of NWF Group plc on 27 October 2016.
+This statement was approved by the Board of NWF Group Plc on 24 October 2019.